CIVIL 733 : Coastal Engineering Dynamics

 Course Overview

 The objective of this course is to provide students with a fundamental knowledge of the dynamics of the coastal zone affecting engineering design.
 The course will introduce waves, water levels and currents and the coastal processes that these drive, with an application to coastal hazards and management.
-The course will focus on coastal dynamics in a New Zealand context, though it will also draw on internationally recognized literature and guidance and will be orientated towards applying students' fundamental knowledge within an engineering design framework.
+The course will focus on coastal dynamics in a New Zealand context, though it will also draw on internationally recognised literature and guidance and will be orientated towards applying students' fundamental knowledge within an engineering design framework.
 By the end of the course, the students will have an overview of the processes occurring within the coastal zone and how this affects the selection of appropriate design conditions.

 Course Requirements